Studio Growth5 min read20 February 2026

 What Clients Actually Want From a Booking Experience

-Client expectations around booking have shifted significantly in the past three years.
+Client expectations around booking have shifted significantly.

 • See the full schedule with available spots in real time

-• Receive an instant confirmation
+• Receive a clear confirmation

-• Cancel or reschedule without a conversation
+• Cancel or manage bookings without a long message thread

-• See their remaining credits without asking
+• See remaining credits without asking

 The "Personal Touch" Argument — And Why It Is a False Choice